rrooggiieerr/rfcontrolpy/README.md

 binary = helpers.pulses2binary(pulses, pulses2binary_mapping)
 ```

-The binary reprsentation now looks like this:
+The binary representation now looks like this:

 ```
 110011000010